joshuacoles/University-Notes/Dogma.md

 - See how the combination of [[Margin Node]] and the [[Lecture Series]] narrative structure goes for [[Analysis 2B]]
   - Ie, can we use the Margin Note system to act as an easy backing to fill out content as it is discussed in Lectures.

+- XXX Keyed objects are things I want to add that dont appear on the spec.
+- III keyed objects are general ideas.